heathbm/Dynamic-Directory-Organizer-GPT/README.md

 Use this app to chat with AI to organize files interactively.
 Adjust until satisfied, then select a destination for the newly structured files to be copied to.

+### Why did I pick this project idea?

+Like all developers, I find AI/GPT fascinating.
+However, I often consider these supplemental tools.
+They can provide code snippets, summarize research, generate images, and more.
+The results need to be inspected and the actions performed by the user.
+This was an attempt at harnessing the dynamic responses from AI/GPT and converting them into structured usable instructions that could be parsed by code.
+Allowing this tool to perform the tasks that AI/GPT is suggesting without the need for a user to perform the action manually.

 ## Demo

 This repo comes with a folder with a few example files that can be used to easily demo the app: [ExampleFiles](./ExampleFiles/)